Index to group projects and resources

 A polyfill of the MapML proposal, as a set of HTML custom elements, using Leaflet as the map rendering engine.

-A GeoServer module that enables MapML output, supporting images, features and tiles.
-There is basic documentation available, as well as instructions on how to install the module.
+A GeoServer extension that enables MapML output, supporting images, features and tiles.
+There is basic documentation available on how to install the module.

 Websites that use the custom element and MapML server, hosted by Natural Resources Canada.